z1skgr/RH_-drive_car/README.md

 <br>

 We modify the implementation and the goal is not to learn the agents but to construct content that is matched to the performance of the player.
-* Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction, collisions))
+* Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction, collisions))>
 * Adequate spatial layout between all tracks.
 * Modify the brain model for the requirements of our work.
     * Player can use brain in __heuristic__ mode.
     * Agents for flow channel area and evolution  use __inference__ mode brain.

 ### Rolling Horizon
+In baseline form, *RHEA* utilises Evolutionary Algorithms (EA) to evolve an in-game sequence of actions at every game tick using a Forward Model (FM), with restricted computation time per execution.

+* In our implementation, we evolve sequence of race tiles.
+External driving agents perform the evaluation

 One evolution stage is up to:
 * Parent chromosomes (main tracks)
 * Offsprings (tracks built from evolution)